 After joining, a member must take and pass a competency test in order to be able to officiate.
 Once 10 games have been completed satisfactorily, the trainee sends their log book to the Director of Training who decides with their mentor if they have achieved qualified status.

-A qualified member who has spent one year at any level may apply to the Director of Training to progress to the next level.
+A qualified member who has spent one year at any level and has attended regional and national clinics will progress to the next level subject to the approval of the Director of Training.
 Elite status can only be granted by the BAFRA Selection Committee.

 The Director of Training (subject to review by the Executive Board) may deem a member qualified or may elevate a member to a higher level if they have evidence of considerable experience of American football officiating (e.g. in another country or as a BAFRA member in the past).
 This procedure will be used on an individual basis but will not normally be used to give qualified or higher status to someone who has been inactive for more than 2 years or who has not sat the most recent BAFRA annual exam.